A child bride’s hope for her children

 Mavis’ oldest child, Carol (above), is 16.
 Twenty-nine minus 16 is 13.

-Mavis’ father died when she was 2.
+Mavis’ father died when she was just two years old.
 Her mother remarried soon after.
-Mavis’ new stepfather didn’t want her, so her mother gave her to an aunt, whose husband supported the family with odd jobs.
+Mavis’ new stepfather didn’t want to care for her, so she began living with her aunt, whose husband supported the family with odd jobs.
 When those dried up, Mavis had to quit school.

 She was 10 and in third grade.

 At 12, Mavis’ life got away from her, and she became pregnant.
-Choices were made for her, including marriage to the father, a 7th-grader who had to quit school to care for his new family.
+Choices were made for her, including marriage to the father of her baby, a 7th-grader who had to quit school to care for his new family.

-Mavis didn’t die when she thought she would, at 13, as she laboured three days to give birth to Carol at home.
+Mavis laboured three days to give birth to Carol at home.
 They couldn’t afford to go to the hospital.

-She didn’t die at 15, when Stephen (above) was born.
+At 15, Stephen (above) was born.
 But the chores became too much for her, and her young husband, frustrated and still a child himself, began beating her.

 She blamed herself.
 She still does.
 “I was very childish,” she says.
 “I could not manage household chores like cooking for my husband, looking after my babies, washing clothes for my husband and my babies.”